-- Incarcerated individuals at the California Institution for Men in Chino — home of the deadliest Covid-19 outbreak in the state’s prisons —were not tested for the virus for weeks before nearly 200 were transferred by bus to other facilities, including one in the Bay Area.
-(June 8)
+- Incarcerated individuals at the California Institution for Men in Chino — home of the deadliest Covid-19 outbreak in the state’s prisons — were not tested for the virus for weeks before nearly 200 were transferred by bus to other facilities on June 8, including one in the Bay Area.

 - Despite mass releases granted by Gov. Newsom, incarcerated individuals in California noted that they have not had access to food, water, or basic medical care while quarantined, and have been disciplined for wearing face coverings and trying to sanitize their surroundings.

-- In Connecticut, prison healthcare workers are striking as of June 15, protesting the understaffing that they say is due to poor benefits and incentives.
+- In Connecticut, prison healthcare workers began striking as on June 15, protesting the understaffing that they say is due to poor benefits and incentives.
 Staff is being augmented by work agency nurses, who according to corrections staff have not been sufficiently trained in prison safety and security.

-- The Arizona Department of Corrections, Rehabilitation and Reentry issued a department-wide directive requiring correctional officers to wear face masks.
-(June 19)
+- The Arizona Department of Corrections, Rehabilitation and Reentry issued a department-wide directive on June 19, requiring correctional officers to wear face masks.

-- After COVID cases tripled at San Quentin state prison in the last two weeks (as of June 18), organizers are calling on officials to expand job assignments so that incarcerated individuals can afford to buy hygiene products from the prison commissary.
+- After Covid-19 cases tripled at San Quentin, organizers began calling on officials to expand job assignments so that incarcerated individuals can afford to buy hygiene products from the prison commissary.

 - In a letter to the state health department on July 20, a top health official in California revealed that state contractors for the CDCR have allowed infected nurses to transmit Covid-19 by not using PPE and improperly monitoring themselves for signs of infection.
 There is also evidence that nurses improperly swabbed incarcerated people being tested, and did not change their gloves between tests.

-- Arkansas Governor Asa Hutchinson addressed Arkansas’ recent spike in Covid cases on July 29, attributing the high per capita infection rate in the Arkansas prison system to the state’s practice of mass testing.
+- Arkansas Gov. Asa Hutchinson addressed Arkansas’ spike in Covid-19 cases on July 29, attributing the high per capita infection rate in the Arkansas prison system to the state’s practice of mass testing.
 People incarcerated in Arkansas are infected at a rate 1,715% higher than the rest of the state.

 - A suit filed against the Baltimore County Detention Center in July alleges that people incarcerated there were denied Covid-19 testing, and that some were forced to remain in their cells after raw sewage leaked and overflowed into their cellblock.
 The suit also alleges that the detention center has not been providing proper food or exercise opportunities to people incarcerated there during the pandemic.

-- Families of people incarcerated in Georgia’s state prisons are alleging this August that prison conditions are deplorable, as there is apparently little access to nutritious food, running water, or proper hygiene.
+- Families of people incarcerated in Georgia’s state prisons alleged in August that prison conditions continue to be deplorable, as there is apparently little access to nutritious food, running water, or proper hygiene.
 These allegations come days after an alleged riot protesting these conditions took place at Ware State Prison in Georgia.

-- The Correctional Medical Authority that oversees care in Florida’s prison system has stopped all in-person visits because of the pandemic, despite the fact that Florida’s prisons continue to have many significant Covid outbreaks.
+- The Correctional Medical Authority that oversees care in Florida’s prison system has stopped all in-person visits because of the pandemic.

 Brennan Center Recommendation: Jurisdictions should implement alternative methods — such as video or telephone — for people released on some form of community supervision to stay in touch with their supervising officer and waive the need for in-person meetings except in extraordinary cases.